zealtechlab/CI_Sample_Java/README.md

-# Java-Mysql-Simple-Login-Web-application
+# Feature_Dockerize_Java_Simple_Login_WebApp

-This is a simple demonstration project to showcase conatinerization of Java web application and Mysql database in docker and Kubernetes environment.
+This is a simple demonstration project to showcase containerization of Java web application (no  database) in docker environment.